 Group and policy changes take effect the next time the endpoint checks in with the console.

 If Aggressive Mode is enabled, Malwarebytes uses a tighter threshold for flagging processes as suspicious and is more aggressive in its detections.
 Aggressive Mode helps protect your endpoints from additional unknown threats, but could increase False Positives.
 Enable Aggressive Mode for your most sensitive assets.
+By default, the toggle is set to OFF.

 Return to the Malwarebytes Nebula platform Administrator Guide.